msiebuhr/node-statsd-client/README.md

 of number, where you want to see the distribution (content lengths, list items, query sizes, ...)

+### Histogram

+Many implementations (though not the official one from Etsy) support histograms as an alias/alternative for timers.
+So aside from the fancy bits with handling dates, this is much the same as `.timing()`.

 ### Express helper

 There's also a helper for measuring stuff in [Express.js](http://expressjs.com)